Stabbed boy refused GCSE exam exemption

 "My son is already suffering and the stress now of him worrying about his future is only adding to the problems."

-Head teacher Bruce Goddard, said: "The injustice of a student being stabbed - an innocent bystander in a park - and then told he won't be getting any grades, which he otherwise would have got, is just unfair."
+The boy's head teacher Bruce Goddard, said: "The injustice of a student being stabbed - an innocent bystander in a park - and then told he won't be getting any grades, which he otherwise would have got, is just unfair."

 Exam boards can grant GCSE certificates if a student has not completed their final exams in "rare and exceptional circumstances".